HOW TO GET from Malaga to Granada

-The company ALSA has at least one bus per hour throughout the day, from 5:30am to 9pm, between Granada and Malaga.
-In Malaga, all of the buses stop in both the city (1h 30 min trip) and the airport (2 h trip).
+The company ALSA has at least one bus per hour throughout the day, from 5am to 9pm, between Granada and Malaga.
+In Malaga, most buses stop in both the city (1h 30 min trip) and the airport (2 h trip).

 Granada’s bus station is located 2.5km north of the old town.
 For example, it is a 40 min walk to the Granada Cathedral.
 The local city bus lines 21 and 33 connect the city center (bus stop at Gran Vía 14) with the bus station.